 Slow Cooked Beef Stew

-Slow Cooked Beef Stew – Beef stew is a seasonal dish for my family.
-It’s naturally hearty in nature, and tends to be one of my featured slow cooker dishes when the weather turns cold.
+Beef stew is naturally hearty in nature, and tends to be one of my featured slow cooker dishes when the weather turns cold.
 Today, I'm using cubes of chuck roast because it was on sale and slow cooking makes it incredibly tender and flavorful.
-However, stew beef is a bit leaner, and of course, works perfectly for slow cooking, too!
+However, stew beef is a bit leaner, and of course, works perfectly for slow cooking, too.
 This is one of those moments that it pays to have a great relationship with the butcher at your local butcher shop or grocery store, so, they can help you out by cutting the meat into cubes for you.
 When chuck roasts or stew beef go on sale, that's when I tuck a pack of these delectable cubes into my freezer for a rainy day pot of stew.

-I recommend when you're preparing this stew go the extra mile and brown the meat cubes prior to slow cooking the stew.
-It's well worth the trouble and adds a layer of flavor you'd miss otherwise.
-I like to serve this with a scoop of rice, and a sprinkle of parsley, but, a close favorite would also be to serve it over egg noodles or just on it’s own.
-And, I always have a basket of crusty garlic bread to dip in the rich gravy.
+I recommend when you're preparing this stew that you go the extra mile and brown the meat cubes prior to slow cooking the stew.
+It's well worth the small amount of effort and adds a layer of flavor you'd miss otherwise.
+I like to serve this with a scoop of rice, and a sprinkle of parsley, but, a close favorite would also be to serve it over egg noodles, I always have a basket of crusty garlic bread to dip in the rich gravy.

 See it at Whatcha Crockin' here

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!

 Helpful Kitchen Items:

 - 6 Quart Programmable Slow Cooker